 Congratulations!
 Your child worked hard through all the challenges of high school and has earned a scholarship to their dream school.
 And congratulations!
-You worked hard to save money into their 529 plan to pay for college.
+You worked hard to save money into their account with Ohio's 529 Plan, CollegeAdvantage, to pay for college.
 So now what do you do?

 Second, if you are fortunate and the scholarship covers all the higher-education expenses, you can hold onto your 529 plan for your child’s continuing education such as graduate, law, or medical school.